Existence of steady Navier-Stokes flows exterior to an infinite cylinder

 \subsection{Preliminaries}

 This subsection collects notation for mappings on $\Omega\times\R$ independent of the variable $z$.
 We denote by $(r,\theta)$ the variables in the polar coordinates on $\Omega$; see \eqref{def.cyl.coord.}.
-Some of the notation are special cases of those in the introduction, but are duplicated for clarity of explanation.
+Moreover, we identify ${\bf e}_r$ and ${\bf e}_\theta$ respectively with the two-dimensional vectors $x/|x|$ and $x^\bot/|x|$ defined on $\Omega$ if there is no confusion.
+Some of the notation in this subsection are special cases of those in the introduction, but are duplicated for clarity of explanation.

 In the polar coordinates, we denote a two-dimensional vector field $v_\h=(v_1,v_2)$ by